 (b) 573 K = (573 − 273) °C = 300 °C

 Q2.
 What is the physical state of water at:

 (a) Water at 250°C exists in a gaseous state.

 (b) At 100°C, water can exist in both liquid and gaseous forms.
 At this

 temperature, after getting the heat equal to the latent heat of vaporization,

-water starts changing from liquid state to gaseous state.
+water starts changing from a liquid state to a gaseous state.

 Q3.
 For any substance, why does the temperature remain constant during the change of state?